AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview.md

 Application Insights also supports gathering telemetry from processes running inside containers and from microservices (Kubernetes, Docker, Azure Service Fabric).
 For more information, [see this video on debugging containers and microservices](https://go.microsoft.com/fwlink/?linkid=848184).

-### Scenario 4 – Fix performance issues in your Azure application

-The [Application Insights profiler](../application-insights/app-insights-profiler.md) is designed to help troubleshoot these types of issues.
-You can identify and troubleshoot performance issues for applications running in App Services (Web Apps, Logic Apps, Mobile Apps, API Apps) and other compute resources such as Virtual Machines, Virtual machine scale sets (VMSS), Cloud Services, and Service Fabric.

-> [!NOTE]
-> Ability to profile Virtual Machines, Virtual machine scale sets (VMSS), Cloud Services and Services Fabric is in preview.

-In addition, you are proactively notified by email about certain types of errors, such as slow page load times, by the Smart Detection tool.
-You don’t need to do any configuration on this tool.
-For more information, see [Smart Detection - Performance Anomalies](../application-insights/app-insights-proactive-performance-diagnostics.md) and [Smart Detection - Performance Anomalies](https://azure.microsoft.com/blog/Enhancments-ApplicationInsights-SmartDetection/preview).